dps923/winter2017/assignments/a5-ict-curriculum.md

 At this point in time, you can remove code or comments that will not be needed.
 However, maybe keep the `prepare(for segue: sender:)` function, because we'll code that later (but soon).
 <br>

-### Update and design the storyboard scenes/views
+### Update and design the storyboard scene/view
-Also at this point in time, you can test your work.
-Before you do, think.
+Also at this point in time, you may want to test your work.
+Before you do, think...

 Before you added the new ProgramList controller, which screen appeared when the app was loaded?
 Right, the screen managed by the ExampleList controller.